 There are several non-profits that organize coat drives.
 You can find where to donate using One Warm Coat’s drop off location finder, or by reaching out to your local community center, homeless shelters, and churches.

 Visit a Nursing Home

-If you are looking for more formal volunteering opportunities, try [ElderHelpers](https://www.elderhelpers.org/).
+If you are looking for more formal volunteering opportunities, visit ElderHelpers.

 Recovery saved your life; your blood donation could do the same for someone else.
-And because giving blood requires minimal time and costs you nothing, it is an ideal way to give back during this busy (and often pricey) holiday season.
-Note that not everyone is [eligible to donate](https://www.redcrossblood.org/faq.html#eligibility), such as those who have used drugs intravenously, but there are many ways to help even if you are not eligible, including encouraging others to give blood via social media or hosting a blood drive at work.
+Because giving blood requires minimal time and costs you nothing, it is an ideal way to give back during this busy holiday season.
+Note that not everyone is eligible to donate, including those who have used drugs intravenously.
+Nevertheless, there are still many ways to help, even if you are not eligible, by encouraging others to give blood via social media or by hosting a blood drive at work.

 Provide Kids in Need with Some Holiday Cheer

 Whether you celebrate Christmas, Hanukkah, Kwanzaa, or nothing at all, we can all agree that children love celebrating the holidays.
 Unfortunately, many are unable to indulge in the magic of the season due to their financial situation or health.
 You can help children in need enjoy the holidays by donating toys to organizations such as Toys for Tots, ‘adopting’ a family or child for the holidays through a local Adopt-A-Child program, donating food to local food banks that help provide special holiday meals, making handmade holiday cards for hospitalized kids, or dropping off gift baskets at your local hospitals.